 5. Use AutoCorrect To Your Advantage

-AutoCorrect can either be your best friend or worst enemy as a typist.
+AutoCorrect can either be your best friend or your worst enemy as a typist.
 But you are able to take the reins and create your own AutoCorrect rules that will save you keystrokes.
-To change AutoCorrect rules, open File and Options, then the Proofing tab, then clicking AutoCorrect Options.
+To change AutoCorrect rules, open File and Options, then the Proofing tab, then click AutoCorrect Options.

-These five tips only scratch the surface of what this powerful program can do.
+These five tips will help you start to master Microsoft Word but they only scratch the surface of what this powerful program can do.
 There are many more features in Microsoft word that can assist in transcription.
 Utilising some of these tips will increase your efficiency as a typist.
-At Pacific Transcription, our highly skilled typists use these tips and many more!
 Have a play around with Microsoft Word and see what works best for you!